py5coding/py5book/reference/sketch_window_move.rst

 Set the Sketch's window location.
 Calling this repeatedly from the ``draw()`` function may result in a sluggish Sketch.
 Negative or invalid coordinates are ignored.
 To hide a Sketch window, use :doc:`py5surface_set_visible`.

+This method provides the same functionality as :doc:`py5surface_set_location` but without the need to interact directly with the :doc:`py5surface` object.

 Underlying Processing method: windowMove

 Syntax